History Unit 1 Assessment

 Coinage

-Before Athenian Tetradrachms were introduced, trade relied on bartering goods or using iron rods as currency.6 Athenian Tetradrachms were large silver coins that carried a high value and were used in Ancient Greece for international trade, funding wars and public infrastructure, and paying public officials in the democratic government.
+Before coinage, trade relied on bartering goods.7 Athenian Tetradrachms were large, high value silver coins used in Ancient Greece for international trade, funding wars and public infrastructure, and paying public officials.
+This helped to fund their economy, and expand influence.

 Together, these three artifacts demonstrate Ancient Greece’s innovation in governance, society, and trade, highlighting how interconnected these factors were in establishing Ancient Greece and influencing civilizations today.